-Do not give this drug to patients in coma Do not use alcohol while you taking Phenergan because it can extreme drowsiness.
+Do not give this drug to patients in coma Do not use alcohol while you taking Promethazine because it can extreme drowsiness.
 Avoid alcohol use.
-Phenergan may increase sensitivity to sunlight.
+Promethazine may increase sensitivity to sunlight.
 Wear a sunscreen and protective clothing when you are exposed to the sun, it’ll help you to avoid a heat stroke.
 Phenergan should not be used during pregnancy, becoming pregnancy or lactating without tell your doctor.
 Do not use before breast-feeding without doctor’s advice.

 Possible side effect

 They may include an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
 Also the most possible side effects include: